CabMasterPro User Guide

 You can add a custom shape that cuts the hole through the wall wherever it is placed and can include curves and items such as for a servery.

-Simply, edit the required wall edge by either using the right click menu option Edit Wall Edge... (shown) or the Breadcrumbs Bar.
+Then Edit Wall Edge... required using either the right click menu option (shown) or the Breadcrumbs Bar.

 Click to Expand